 We strive to give nonprofit organizations the flexibility they need.
 Therefore, Liberty Mutual Foundation makes single and multi-year program grants, supplemented by occasional operating support, and capital grants that are invitation only.
 Discretionary proposals initiated by nonprofits are accepted on a rolling basis.
-Our Request for Proposals (RFPs), specific to each funding area are time limited, have set deadlines and their content will be shared at the time of release.
+Our Request for Proposals (RFPs), specific to each funding area, are time limited, and have set deadlines.
+Please see below for the full 2023 schedule.

 Our goal is to invest in leadership that is responsible.
 To that end, we give preference to nonprofit organizations with these attributes: